makeplans/makeplans-api/readme.md

 All paths in the rest of this document uses `/api/v1/` as base path.

-## Formats
+## Data formats

 The API supports JSON and XML for input and output.

+We recommend JSON for output and normal form-data for input.

+The format of the output data is provided as is and the referenece is this document.
+We do not use XML Schema.
+Any additional attributes such as 'type' in XML must be considered only as hints.

+All data is UTF-8.

 ### Output

 To specify JSON as output use HTTP-header `Accept: application/json`.
-Output can also be defined by using extension in the path: `/resources.json`.
+Output can also be defined by using extension in the path: `/resources.json` but it is recommended to use `/resources` and specify output format in the HTTP-header.
 Multiple items is returned as an array.

 ### Input

 To specify JSON as input use HTTP-header `Content-Type: application/json`.
 The body must be JSON-formatted and include the object with required attributes.
 Alternatively you can use normal form data as input, in that case do not specify the Content-type HTTP-header.
 Form values are specified like this: `resource[title]=Unicorn`.
-Normal form input is preferred over JSON/XML.
+Normal form input is preferred over JSON/XML to avoid parser issues.

 All parameters that are not input for creating or updating objects should be sent as normal URL parameters.
 Example: `/bookings?page=2&resources_id=1`.